 Message Exchange Patterns

-With publish-subscribe messaging, messages sent by the Producer are processed multiple times by different consumers.
+With publish-subscribe messaging, messages sent by the producer (publisher) can be processed multiple times by different consumers (subscribers).
 Each consumer receives its own copy of the message for processing.

-You can extend traditional Point-to-Point messaging by using consumer groups—multiple consumers sharing a single channel or queue.
-The scale of the overall receiving application is increased by having multiple consumers, but each message is still only delivered to a single endpoint.
+You can use consumer groups to extend traditional point-to-point messaging.
+Consumer groups enable multiple consumers to share a queue, which is used as a single channel for messages from the producer.
+The receiving application can have multiple consumers, but each message is still only delivered to a single endpoint.

 With request-reply messaging, applications achieve two-way communication using separate point-to-point channels: one for requests, and another for replies.